 The vagueness surrounding Alzheimer’s disease in terms of causes and cure make it difficult to understand the problem that is afflicting an increasing number of senior adults.
 Medical researchers are baffled by this brain-degenerative disease but have identified similarities among people living with this ailment.
 One can prevent the onset of Alzheimer’s by taking care to address some of the risk factors that are seen among sufferers.
-Taking steps to lead a healthier life right away will help in the long-term by preventing or delaying the onset of Alzheimer’s disease.
+Taking steps to lead a healthier life right away will help in the long-term by preventing or delaying the onset of disease.
 The condition reduces a person’s quality of life and ability to function independently.
 In absence of a definitive cure, medication for controlling Alzheimer’s is the only way to manage the condition.
-It is better to take preventive measures than face such situations at a later stage in life.
+It is better to take preventive measures than face such health problems at a later stage in life.

 Work Your Brain And Brawn

 The benefits of exercising on a regular basis apply to about all health conditions, particularly for Alzheimer’s disease.
 Conditioning your body to remain flexible and reduce stress can delay the onset of Alzheimer’s.
 The brain’s chemical composition remains stable for longer and reduces the chances of cognitive problems.
 Likewise, keeping your mind stimulated with interesting activities like reading, solving puzzles, playing chess, and exercising your concentration, can improve memory function.
-Physical and mental well-being hold equal importance in preventing Alzheimer’s.
+Physical and mental well-being hold equal importance in preventing the problem.

 Choose To Eat Right